aaronsaray/aaronsaray.com/_posts/2008-11-17-understanding-the-observer-pattern-in-php.markdown

 }
 ```

 Pretty simple class.
 It has only one method, called notify() which accepts an object - of type twitterMessage.
 The first line just creates a new urlShortener() - you remember from way up top?
 Just a quick str_replace type method.
-Then, the next line accesses the urlShortender::shorten() method - by passing in the public $message variable of the twitterMessage.
+Then, the next line accesses the urlShortener::shorten() method - by passing in the public $message variable of the twitterMessage.
 The return value is assigned to the twitterMessage::$message var.
 And remember, since objects are passed by reference, when the next line of the the observable's class is called, the object will now be modified.

 ### Wrapping Up